Multiple fatalities after crane collapses at Kelowna, B.C., construction site

 "Mission Group expresses its deepest sympathy for the families of those affected by this tragedy.
 We have set up support services to help those in need."

-Kelowna RCMP said one person remains unaccounted for, and that officers are working to determine the individual's whereabouts and well-being.
+Kelowna RCMP said one person, not affiliated with the construction site, remains unaccounted for, and that officers are working to determine the individual's whereabouts and well-being.

 WorkSafeBC has also sent teams to investigate what happened.
 In a news release, the agency said it would be working to determine "the cause of the incident, including any contributing factors, so that similar incidents can be prevented from happening in the future."